What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 - On the same page as the previous point, communication is the key to every healthy relationship.

 Honesty helps you strengthen your personal boundaries, because the more honest you can be, the more you define your personal boundaries to others.
-And the more you do that, the more of a solid foundation of truth you build in your relationships.
+The more you do that, the more of a solid foundation of truth you build in your relationships.

-As I was sitting in front of the general manager of the company I used to work for, still surprised by the question, “So, is there anything we can do that would make you stay?”, multiple, tiny thoughts started passing through my head.
+As I was sitting in front of the general manager of the company I used to work for, still surprised by the question, “Is there anything we can do that would make you stay?”, multiple, tiny thoughts started passing through my head.

 ‘Wow, should I ask for more money?’